roscopeco/rote/README.md

 ----------------

 Please see the user guide for usage information.
-The latest version can be found online at http://github.com/roscopeco/rote , and documentation source for a specific release is included in the release package.
+The latest version can be found online at http://rote.rubyforge.org , and documentation source for a specific release is included in the release package.

-See above for instructions on building the documentation set.

 A note about version numbers
 ----------------------------